Which industry will grow in future? This is a question that has been asked by many people. The answer to this question is not an easy one.

 A number of tourist attractions like museums, galleries, art centers, etc., provide ample opportunities for recreation which results in high demand for travel & tourism services.
-Furthermore, due to globalization, many international companies have set up their branches in various places which further increases the demand travel & tourism services among employees working under them.
+Furthermore, due to globalization, many international companies have set up their branches in various places which further increases the demand for travel & tourism services among employees working under them.

 Who wish to visit new places during the holiday period to get refreshed from their daily routine job schedule.
 All said above indicates that the travel and tourism industry will continue its growth trend well into the future also which makes it a good investment option for those willing to invest in the stock market.